imandato/Milestone-Project---Sudoku/README.md

 ### MVP Criteria

 - Player must be able to complete a full sudoku puzzle
-- Game must alert player to incorrect number placements
 - Game must have a pop up message if the player solves the puzzle.
 - Game has a row/box tracker based on where you click on the board.

 ### Post-MVP Plans

 - Adding in the candidate numbers
+- Game can alert player to incorrect number placements
 - Adding a more elaborate pop up message that contains more information (i.e. time, win percentage, # of puzzles played)
 - Maybe having easy medium and hard puzzles